AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

   - UML Notes:
     - `ExerciseList` contains at least 25 instances of `Exercise`.
     - When `ExerciseList` or `FitnessMotivator` is destroyed, the `Exercise` instances are destroyed as well, reflecting a "whole-part" relationship.
+    - `Exercise` is the parent class of `ExerciseGoal`.
+- `ExerciseBank` Class
+    - Overview:
+      - The `ExerciseBank` class stores a collection of static string constants for initialisation.
+    - Attributes:
+      - `INIT_ARM_EXERCISES` : A public static array of `String` storing arm exercises, along with the exercise name, sets and reps to be done.
+(Omitted from Class Diagram)
+      - `INIT_CHEST_EXERCISES`: A public static array of `String` storing chest exercises, along with the exercise name, sets and reps to be done.
+(Omitted from Class Diagram)
+      - `INIT_ABS_EXERCISES`: A public static array of `String` storing abs exercises, along with the exercise name, sets and reps to be done.
+(Omitted from Class Diagram)
+      - `INIT_BACK_EXERCISES`: A public static array of `String` storing back exercises, along with the exercise name, sets and reps to be done.
+(Omitted from Class Diagram)
+      - `INIT_LEGS_EXERCISES`: A public static array of `String` storing leg exercises, along with the exercise name, sets and reps to be done.
+(Omitted from Class Diagram)
+    - UML Notes:
+      - Used exclusively by `ExerciseList`.
+- `ExerciseGoalList` Class
+  - Overview:
+    - The `ExerciseGoalList` class inherits from the class `ExerciseList`, but storing `ExerciseGoal` objects instead of `Exercise` objects.
+It also implements additional methods.
+  - Attributes:
+    - `NUMBER_OF_GOALS`: A private static constant integer value representing the maximum number of goals in the `ExerciseGoalList`.
+    - `goals`: A private `ArrayList` of `ExerciseGoal` objects.
+  - Methods:
+    - `parseData(ArrayList<String> data)`: A private helper method used to further process the `ArrayList` of strings read by the Storage class.
+In this class, the data is initialised into `ExerciseGoal` Objects instead of `Exercise` Objects.
+(Omitted from Class Diagram)
+    - `isEmpty()`: A public helper method used to check if the `ExerciseGoalList` is empty.
+    - `clear()`: A public helper method used to reset the `ExerciseGoalList` by deleting all `ExerciseGoal` objects within.
+    - `findExercise(int index)`: A public helper method used to find an `ExerciseGoal` based on its index.
+    - `saveGoals()`: A public helper method used to save the current list to a local storage.
+    - `newExercise(String[] parameters)`: An overriden public method from the parent class, it is used to create a new `ExerciseGoal` object, with its `isDone` attribute initialised to `false`.
+    - `add(Exercise exercise, boolean isDone)`: A public method overloaded from the parent class, it adds a pre-existing `Exercise`, converts it with a declared `isDone` parameter, before adding it into the list and saving locally.
+    - `toString()`: An overriden public method used to specify the string format of the `ExerciseGoalList` object.
+(Omitted from Class Diagram)
+  - Dependencies:
+    - Storage: Utilised for persistent memory storage.
+    - Enum ExerciseType: Utilised to allow only specified types of exercises.
+  - UML Notes:
+  - `ExerciseGoalList` is the child class of `ExerciseList`.
+  - When `ExercisegoalList` or `FitnessMotivator` is destroyed, the `ExerciseGoal` instances are destroyed as well, reflecting a "whole-part" relationship.
+  - `ExerciseGoalList` contains either 5 or 0 instances of `Exercise`.
+- `ExerciseGoal` Class
+  - Overview:
+    - The `ExerciseGoal` class inherits from the class `Exercise`, but adds an attribute to store the completion status of the exercise goal.
+  - Attributes:
+    - All attributes of the `Exercise` class.
+    - `isDone`: A private boolean storing the completion state of the `ExerciseGoal` object.
+  - Methods:
+    - `toggle()`: A public helper method used to toggle the state of the `ExerciseGoal` object.
+    - `toString()`: An overriden public method used to specify the string format of the `ExerciseGoal` object.
+  - Dependencies:
+    - Enum ExerciseType: Utilised to allow only specified types of exercises.
+  - UML Notes:
+    - `ExerciseGoal` is the child class of `Exercise`.
+    - `ExerciseGoalList` contains either 5 or 0 instances of `Exercise`.
+    - When `ExercisegoalList` or `FitnessMotivator` is destroyed, the `ExerciseGoal` instances are destroyed as well, reflecting a "whole-part" relationship.
+- `UiMessageConstants` Class
+  - Overview:
+    - The `UiMessageConstants` class stores all constant `String` variables used in the various printing methods in `FitnessMotivator`.
+  - Attributes:
+    - `NEW_GOAL_MESSAGE`: A public static `String` constant storing the new goal command message.
+(Omitted from Class Diagram)
+    - `EMPTY_GOAL_MESSAGE`: A public static `String` constant storing the empty goal message.
+(Omitted from Class Diagram)
+    - `GOAL_MESSAGE`: A public static `String` constant storing the goal command message.
+(Omitted from Class Diagram)
+    - `GOAL_STATUS_MESSAGE`: A public static `String` constant storing the goal status message.
+(Omitted from Class Diagram)
+    - `HELP_MESSAGE`: A public static `String` constant storing the help message.
+(Omitted from Class Diagram)
+    - `ADD_EXERCISE_MESSAGE`: A public static `String` constant storing the add exercise message.
+(Omitted from Class Diagram)
+    - `DELETE_EXERCISE_MESSAGE`: A public static `String` constant storing the delete exercise message.
+(Omitted from Class Diagram)
+    - `HELP_MENU_INSTRUCTIONS`: A public static `String` constant storing all possible commands and a brief description of each command.
+(Omitted from Class Diagram)
+  - UML Notes:
+    - Used exclusively by `FitnessMotivator`.
+- `ExerciseType` Enumeration
+  - Overview:
+    - The `ExerciseType` enumeration restricts the number of different types of exercises to five parts of the body, for easier sorting and management of all exercises.
+  - Attributes:
+    - `ARMS`: Exercises that work the Arms
+    - `CHEST`: Exercises that work the Chest
+    - `ABS`: Exercises that work the Abs
+    - `BACK`: Exercises that work the Back
+    - `LEGS`: Exercises that work the Legs
+  - Methods:
+    - `toString()`: An overriden public method used to specify the string format of the `ExerciseType` Enumeration.
+(Omitted from Class Diagram)
+  - Dependencies:
+    - Does not require any dependencies.
+  - UML Notes:
+    - It is used everywhere, as every feature in the FitnessMotivator uses/parses `Exercise` objects, which will always use `ExerciseGoal` objects.
 - Fitness command classes
   - `GetExercisesCommand`:
     - Without parameters, the command retrieves 5 random exercises from each `ExerciseType` and prints it.